 @Mentions with cross-channel notifications and typing indicators.
 Split-screen ANSI display for the classic feel, or use the native chat panel in Hermes Terminal for a modern interface.
 The sysop dashboard shows a live feed across all channels.

-Private email between users with quoted replies, unread indicators, and per-side deletion.
-At logon, new message scanning shows exactly what's waiting for you.
-Hermes Terminal provides a native mail UI with HTML rendering, attachments, and folder management alongside the classic terminal interface.
+Private email between users with quoted replies, threaded conversations, unread indicators, and per-side deletion.
+Hermes Terminal provides a native mail UI with HTML rendering, MIME attachments, drag-out .eml export, and Gmail mbox import for migrating archives in.

-Internet email bridges the BBS and the wider world — inbound via Cloudflare Email Routing, outbound via Amazon SES.
-Users can receive and send real email from within the BBS, configured per-user by the sysop.
+Internet email bridges the BBS and the wider world — inbound via Cloudflare Email Routing, outbound via Amazon SES with multipart MIME attachments.
+Sysops set per-user mail permissions, daily outbound limits, and forwarding rules.

 Hermes Terminal — reading forum messages in the terminal